js1019/PlanetaryModels/demos/README.md

 ~~~
 pOrder  = 1; %(choose 1 or 2)
 ~~~
-You then set up the value to contral the degrees of freedom
+You then set up the value to control the degrees of freedom
 ~~~
 a = 5e8; % you may play with this value to see the changes.
 ~~~